The Buzz · Lethbridge Civic Wire

 The Record

-Your City Hall was a quiet place this past week Good morning from the coulees — the wind's up, the sky's wide, and Lethbridge has something to say.
-Look, this past week, it felt like City Hall was m...
+Your home search just got tougher, look.
+Good morning from the coulees — the wind's up, the sky's wide, and Lethbridge has something to say.
+The Canadian Real Estate Association (CREA) just put out ...

 Jolene Blackwater Lethbridge Civic Wire